simneese/MEPCERevitTools/README.md

 #### 🔧Mechanical Tools
 - Clash Detection 💥
     - Checks for clashes between selected cateogries.
 Includes filters for system types.
 Draws boxes around clash geometry using detail lines.
+- HVAC Zoning 🎨
+    - Creates filled regions for each room in view.
+    - Adds filled regions to color-coded zones.
+#### 💧Plumbing Tools
+- Pipe Volumes 📏
+    - Exports a list of total pipe volumes for each system type.
+- Water Demand 🚿
+    - Enters water fixture type counts into water demand calculator excel sheet.
 #### ⚡Electrical Tools
 - Circuit Lighting 💡
-    - Groups lights and adds them to a circuit based on filled region zoning
+    - Groups lights and adds them to a circuit based on filled region zoning.
 #### 📃BIM Tools
 - Rename 📝
     - Rename Sheets & Rename Views - use find / replace logic to rename sheets/views.
-Allows the addition of a prefix / suffix as well
+Allows the addition of a prefix / suffix as well.
+- Export Schedules 📩
+    - Export room schedule with zones and loads (from filled regions).

 ## Installation